-A good blood pressure is essential to our health.
-The American Heart Association (AHA) defines a normal blood pressure as being 120 systolic and 80 diastolic or lower.
-A normal blood pressure causes blood to flow around the circulatory system, bringing oxygen and nutrients to our tissue and organs.
+Good blood pressure is essential to our health.
+The American Heart Association (AHA) defines normal blood pressure as being 120 systolic and 80 diastolic or lower.
+Normal blood pressure causes blood to flow around the circulatory system, bringing oxygen and nutrients to our tissue and organs.
 A blood pressure reading that is too high or too low can signal a variety of problems, so it is important to monitor your blood pressure from time to time to make sure that your heart and arteries are working properly to fuel your body with the nutrients it needs.
-Blood pressure also influences your body’s hormones and immune system.
+Blood pressure also influences your body’s hormones and the immune system.

 1. Gestational hypertension.

 Some women develop elevated blood pressure after 20 weeks of pregnancy.
 There are no signs of preeclampsia with gestational hypertension, although it could eventually turn into preeclampsia.

 Chronic hypertension is high blood pressure before pregnancy, or high blood pressure that develops before 20 weeks of pregnancy.

 Preeclampsia is caused by elevated blood pressure in the second half of pregnancy and can cause damage to organ systems such as the kidneys, liver, blood, and brain.
 Protein in urine is another symptom of preeclampsia.
 If left untreated, preeclampsia can be fatal to mothers and/or their unborn babies.
 If you suspect you may have preeclampsia, see a doctor immediately for evaluation.

 Symptoms of preeclampsia include headaches, dizziness, changes in vision, nausea, vomiting, and shortness of breath.